Master of Science with Real Estate Concentration

 GIS for Real Estate

 Employers active in the real estate industry are encouraged to consider UT Dallas students for internships.
 These programs provide area businesses with the opportunity to add resources to a project and create a sound evaluation process for potential new hires.
 Additionally, your firm can become part of the community supporting UT Dallas.
-Please contact career center.
+Please contact the career center for more information.

 Permanent or Contract Positions

 Many employers set up interview sessions at UT Dallas where we can assist in screening interviewees and make your hiring process efficient and effective.
-Please contact career center.
+Please contact the career center for more information.

 “My advice to other students who are interested in real estate: you don’t have to want to go into the industry full time to benefit from the courses.
 Take the introductory class if you have any interest in the subject; it has so much practical application that you’ll be glad you did.”